 Glen Canyon National Recreation Area

-Bold red rock buttes and mountainous cliffs are the reason Sedona is a must-visit.
+Bold red rock buttes and mountainous cliffs are the reason Sedona is a must-visit and undeniably an important piece of any guide on the unmissable places to visit in Arizona.
 It can get quite crowded during peak season in the summer when locals in Phoenix are fleeing the summertime scorch.
 Spring and fall are a bit cooler and offer fewer crowds.

 The main strip in town has some cute shops and great restaurants.
 The real draw, though, is the incredible red-rock views overlooking this town.